Providence, Rhode Island: Government

 The Providence City Council consists of 15 councilors, one for each of the city's wards, who enact ordinances and pass an annual budget.
 Providence uses a strong-mayor form of government in which the city council acts as a check against the power of the executive branch, the mayor.
 The members of the Providence City Council are elected by residents of the fifteen wards of Providence.
 City Council members are elected to four-year terms and are limited, by City Charter, to serving a maximum of three consecutive full terms (excluding any partial term of less than two years previously served).

 As the state capital, Providence houses the Rhode Island General Assembly, as well as the offices of the Governor and the Lieutenant Governor in the Rhode Island State House.
 Providence also has probate and superior courts.
 The U.S. District Court for the District of Rhode Island is located downtown across from Providence City Hall adjacent to Kennedy Plaza.

 Education

+Primary and secondary education

+The Providence Public School District serves about 21,700 students from pre-Kindergarten to grade 12 as of July 2022.
+The district has 21 elementary schools, seven middle schools, and nine high schools.
+The Providence Public School District includes magnet schools at the middle and high school level, Nathanael Greene and Classical respectively.
+There are two separate centers for students with special needs.
+Two public charter schools, Time Squared Academy High School (K–12) and Textron Chamber of Commerce (9–12), are funded by GTECH Corporation and Textron respectively.
+Overall, the public high school graduation rate as of 2019 is 74%, which is below the statewide rate of 84% and the national average of 87%.

+A number of private schools also serve Providence students.
+The city's South Side is home to Community Preparatory School, a private school serving primarily low-income students in grades 3 through 8.
+There are several private schools in the city's East Side, including Moses Brown (Quaker-affiliated), the Lincoln School, the Wheeler School, and Providence Hebrew Day School (Orthodox Judaism-affiliated).
+La Salle Academy, a Catholic college preparatory school, is located in the North End, near Providence College.

+College and universities

 The main campuses of five of Rhode Island's colleges and universities are in Providence (city proper):